 Don’t Get Distracted – Eliminate distractions by anticipating them.
 Distractions change your train of thought and open possibilities of forgetting something or burning.

 Oil Temperatures – When is the temperature of your oil just right?
-Placing breaded items into a pan with oil that isn’t ready will net soggy results.
+Placing breaded items into a pan with oil that isn’t ready can net soggy results.
 Some tips on knowing when your oil is heated to a frying temperature (Between 325°-375°F).

 - Drip a drop of batter into the oil.
 If it isn’t bubbling immediately, the oil isn’t ready.